codefellows/domain_modeling/README.md

 console.log(corgiFail.generateRandom(1, 5));
 ```

 As you can see, methods can be added to a constructor function's **prototype**.
 Think of the prototype as an object's stunt double.
 Whenever a scene is too dangerous, you can substitute in the prototype to do the work while the object takes all the glory.
+More on how that works below.

 `EpicFailVideo`'s prototype is given a `generateRandom` method which is assigned a function with two parameters called `min` and `max`.
 The function uses both [Math.floor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) and [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FMath%2Frandom) to calculate and return a random integer between `min` and `max`.

-So calling `generateRandom(1, 5)` on both `parkourFail` and `corgiFail` will return a random number between 1 and 5 each time.
+When `parkourFail` is asked to run the `generateRandom()` method, it searches through all of its own methods.
+When it doesn't find the `generateRandom()` method there, `parkourFail` then searches through all of the methods on its `prototype` object.
+When it finds the `generateRandom()` method on its `prototype` object, `parkourFail` calls the method, passing in `1` and `5` as the arguments.
+The `generateRandom(1, 5)` method runs and returns a random number between 1 and 5.
+The exact same process happens for `corgiFail` too.

 ![](https://i.imgur.com/aPEgyN2.png)